 Recommended Accommodation Options

 The Ocean Edge Resort has blocked 120 one-bedroom villas for June 5th-8th 2019 and we need to fill these rooms.
 All events will be held at the Resort and it is relatively isolated.

 On a Budget?
 One-bedroom villa's are able to accommodate up to four people.
 The bed is a queen size, and all villas have a pull-out sleeper sofa.
 Villas have a full kitchen, and small groceries are in walking distance of the property.
-One bedroom villas are like little apartments, such that it is fully self-contained.
+One bedroom villas are like little apartments.
+They are fully self-contained.
 Interested in finding fellow students to share rooms with during this year's conference?
-Check back here for more information as the conference approaches.
+Scroll down to the “Student room sharing” service organised by the SARMAC Student Caucus!